ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Recurring purchase

-Recognizes purchase patterns and returns recommendations for items where these pattern can occur.
+A recurring purchase model recognizes purchase patterns and returns recommendations for items where these patterns can occur.
 This model is based on predictable purchase occuring at regular intervals going forward with a relatively high degree of certainty.
-Model recommends items which are suitable for this pattern.
+The model recommends items which are suitable for this pattern.
 Item recommendations are displayed 20% before the estimated pattern of repeating purchasing the product.

-It means, for example, if the pattern covers 100 days, when the optimal time comes from the day 80. the recommendation begins to display.
-When user purchases the recommended item on the day 92., the recommendation is no longer showed and the counter resets.
+It means, for example, that if the pattern covers 100 days, when the optimal time comes from day 80., the recommendation begins to display.
+When a user purchases the recommended item on day 92., the recommendation is no longer shown and the counter resets.

 !!! tip

-    Minimum time period for this model is 4 days, but the model works better if you set longer time period.
+    Minimum time period for this model is 4 days, but the model works better if you set a longer time period.

 ## Submodels

 Statistics-based recommendations often have the disadvantage of providing recommendations limited